ktischer/NimLoggerBundle/README.md

 ## TODO

- * More documentation
+ * More documentation.
- * Some cleanup
+ * Some cleanup.
- * Dust off the unit tests and add them to the SF2 code
+ * Dust off the unit tests and add them to the SF2 code.
+ * Improve packaging, directory structure is just nasty.

 ## Questions?